bytedance/byteps/docs/faq.md

 Not really.
 Consider the above flat N-worker example again.
 No matter with which allreduce strategy, the conclusion of PS vs. allreduce does not change.

+### **Okay, I get that PS has less traffic from workers.
+But, PS Push and Pull are not duplex, and waste half bandwidth?**

+BytePS does not have this problem.
+It can fully utilize bi-direction network bandwidth.
+The key ideas are tensor partitioning and pipelining.
+For example, you have a 100MB tensor to be pushed and pulled.
+Inside BytePS, we will partition the tensor into small pieces.
+After pushing the first piece, we will start pulling the first piece.
+At the same time, we will start pushing the second piece.
+And so on.
+For most of the time except the first piece and the last piece, the bi-directional bandwith is fully utilized.

 ### **Since the bottleneck is the NIC of GPU machines, why not add more NICs?**

 There are indeed [specialized physical server designs](https://images.nvidia.com/content/pdf/dgx1-v100-system-architecture-whitepaper.pdf) doing that.
 Unfortunately, cloud or shared clusters usually prefer not do this.
 This is because, as a matter of fact, many training jobs are not distributed.
 For these jobs, users want the GPUs to be deployed as dense as possible and the network bandwidth requirement is low.